nih-cfde/training-and-engagement/docs/TrainingRepoStyleGuide/3TutorialComponents.md

 !!! note "Tutorial Resources"
 ```

-**The following sections should be included in each tutorial, following the landing page:**
+**The following sections should be included in each tutorial, following the landing page, either on the same page or on a new page for longer tutorials:**

 - Title (optional)
-- Introduction (optional)
+- "Introduction" (optional)
-- Set up (optional)
+- "Set Up" (optional)
 - Tutorial steps
-- Conclusion
+- "Conclusion"

-*Title*
+*Title (optional)*

 For tutorials that start new pages after their landing page, the title will refer to the primary content of each page, e.g., `How to launch an AWS instance`, `How to create a website with Mkdocs`.

-*Introduction*
+*"Introduction" (optional)*

 If more introductory material is needed beyond the brief description on the landing page, please add an introduction section that addresses:

 - what is the tutorial about (general topic, e.g., cloud computing with AWS, workflows with Snakemake)?
 - what will the user do in this specific tutorial (e.g., create an account on Kids First, create a Manhattan plot)?

-*Set up*
+*"Set Up" (optional)*

-If more set up material is needed beyond the prerequisites on the landing page, please provide additional instructions in a Set up section (e.g., on computer set up, software installations, and/or specific tutorial file downloads (may include linking to existing tutorials)).
+If more set up material is needed beyond the prerequisites on the landing page, please provide additional instructions in a Set Up section (e.g., on computer set up, software installations, and/or specific tutorial file downloads (may include linking to existing tutorials)).

 *Steps*